Privacy poliy - GDPR

 • Order reference (orderId)

-• Transaction history (one-off, recurring, split payments, refunds)
+• Transaction history (one-time, recurring, split payments, refunds)

 Security and anti-fraud data